ArpitB95/AWS-Monitoring-and-Alert-Management/README.md

+   ## Resources that can be monitored by cloudwatch:
+   - S3
+   - EC2
+   - Load balancer

    ### Steps to set-up an alarm for EC2:

  - Select your Instance and go into monitoring
  - Here we need to setup alarm if CPU utilization of EC2 instance goes more than 20%, then you should receive an email.
  - so under monitoring, select first graph which is for CPU utilization and then select view in metrics.

 <img width="776" alt="alarm first" src="https://user-images.githubusercontent.com/110182832/186429234-4959ba2b-c25c-46ef-95f5-e5d750143887.png">

+- On the next page, set the threshold limit for CPU utilization, so if CPU utilization will go above from the thresold then you'll receive an email.

 <img width="844" alt="alarmsecond" src="https://user-images.githubusercontent.com/110182832/186429318-5ed0379f-bce2-4112-8907-a698ccbcee44.png">